Free-breathing and ungated cardiac cine using navigator-less spiral SToRM

 The SToRM framework relies on the manifold structure of images in the real-time cardiac MRI.
 The main focus of this work is to extend the SToRM framework with explicit k-space self-gating navigators to a navigator-free setting, which increases the sampling efficiency.
 The proposed navigator-free SToRM algorithm is enabled by the variable density sampling offered by the spiral gradient echo (GRE) acquisition.
 The GRE acquisition is free from banding artifacts and does not require additional frequency scouts, which are needed to minimize banding artifacts in steady state free precession (SSFP) sequences on 3T scanners.
-In comparison to the navigated radial acquisition scheme in earlier work\cite{storm}, the spiral acquisition scheme offers higher sampling efficiency and signal-to-noise ratio.
-In addition, we propose to exploit the central k-space regions that are relatively more highly sampled than the radial settings, which would eliminate the need for navigator-based acquisition to determine the Laplacian matrix.
-We now briefly describe the SToRM framework before introducing its extension to the navigator-free setting.
+In comparison to the navigated radial acquisition scheme in earlier work \cite{storm}, the spiral acquisition scheme offers higher sampling efficiency and signal-to-noise ratio.
+In addition, we propose to exploit the central k-space regions that are densely sampled relative to the radial settings, which would eliminate the need for navigator-based acquisition to determine the Laplacian matrix.
+We now briefly describe the SToRM framework.